Ink and Identity: Reading Hakka Narratives through Calligraphy

 Spreading the Pollen

-Over time, Hakka culture spread across Taiwan, enriching the island’s cutural diversity with its unique customs, practices, and values.
-One noteworthy figure in this cultural dissemination was the Taiwanese composer, Jiang Wenye (1910-1983), known as Kō Bunya in Japan.
-Inspired by Taiwan, he composed his celebrated opus, Formosan Dance, a symphonic masterpiece that inspired calligrapher Chiang Po-Hsuan (江柏萱)(1987—).
+Over time, Hakka culture spread across Taiwan, enriching the island’s cultural diversity with its unique customs, practices, and values.
+One notable figure in this cultural dissemination was Taiwanese composer Jiang Wenye (1910-1983), known as Kō Bunya in Japan.
+Inspired by Taiwan, he composed his celebrated opus, Formosan Dance, a symphonic masterpiece that later inspired calligrapher Chiang Po-Hsuan (江柏萱)(1987—).

-Both hailing from the same town, Sanzhi in New Taipei City, Chiang meticulously transcribed the lines from Jiang's oeuvre in ink.
-Her wild-cursive script mirrors the melodic undulations of the music, sprawled gracefully across a silk scroll measuring over 9 metres in length.
+Both from the same town, Sanzhi in New Taipei City, Chiang meticulously transcribed the lines from Jiang’s work in ink.
+Her wild-cursive script mirrors the music’s melodic undulations, sprawled gracefully across a silk scroll measuring over nine metres in length.
 Her expressive strokes resonate with the lyrical composition:

 Here, I witness the utmost solemn pavilions,